Nature lovers´ delight

-There are three bedrooms, 1 bathroom and 1 en-suite upstairs and a terrace overlooking the nature reserve.
+There are three bedrooms, with air conditioning 1 bathroom and 1 en-suite upstairs and a terrace overlooking the nature reserve.

-Downstairs 1 bedroom and a shower room, lounge with fireplace and a separate dining room leading onto a patio and into the garden.The kitchen also leads out onto a covered terrace.
+Downstairs 1 bedroom with air conditioning and a shower room, lounge with fireplace and a separate dining room leading onto a patio and into the garden.The kitchen also leads out onto a covered terrace.

 |Further details outdoors|

 The garden is flat and totally walled with a 8x4m pool with steps leading into the shallow side.There are various terraces, covered and uncovered and plenty of area around the pool to put the sunbeds on.The garden is South facing and has sun on it all day.